H.R. 4039: CNMI Ferry Act

 Who benefits from H.R.
 4039?

-Companies or public entities trying to launch service in CNMI benefit because they would not have to satisfy the general historical-service test tied to March 1, 2020.
-The bill explicitly covers services being planned or established with the intent to run a regular schedule.
+Public agencies or operators wanting to start a route no longer have to prove the service existed before 2020.
+The bill explicitly covers ferries being planned or established with the intent to run a regular schedule.

 Who is affected by H.R.
 4039?